revzet77/COP4331C_Group01/artifacts/architecture.md

 # Business Rules

 Because our program is a game, external limitations and policies do not really affect us, except for the preferences and previous experiences of the users themselves.
 - An assumption we can have is that the user has prior gaming experience, thus is familiar with WASD controls that can move the player around within a virtual 3D space.
+- This game is targeted towards a wide range of gamers, as such it should efficiently run on most modern machines.
+Keeping this in mind reservations were held with adding features to AI and graphics to ensure the game runs smoothly on the system.

 # User Interface Design